Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Constructing Optimal Transition Matrices to Guide Targeted Attacks

 In order to find the appropriate values for the variables $V_{i,j}^{\mathcal{S}}$, we will solve the following linear program:

-The main disadvantage of this method is that it requires a considerably larger number of decision variables, bounded by $O(2^kk^2)$ assuming that for $k$ classes there are $2^k$ possible subsets of reachable classes $\mathcal{S}$, each with an associated probability $P(\mathcal{S}|y_i)$, and for each of them another distribution of $k$ probabilities $P(y_j|y_i,\mathcal{S})$, which are optimized in the linear program.
+The main disadvantage of this method is that it requires a considerably larger number of decision variables, bounded by $O(2^kk^2)$, assuming that for $k$ classes there are $2^k$ possible subsets of reachable classes $\mathcal{S}$, each with an associated probability $P(\mathcal{S}|y_i)$, and for each of them another distribution of $k$ probabilities $P(y_j|y_i,\mathcal{S})$, which are optimized in the linear program.

 Due to the high number of possible subsets, in practice, $P(\mathcal{S}|y_i)$ will be zero for many of the subsets $\mathcal{S}$.
-This reduces the number of parameters that can be tuned, and as a consequence, also the number of probability distributions that can be produced.
+This reduces the number of parameters that can be tuned, and also, as a consequence, the number of probability distributions that can be produced.
 For this reason, to avoid having multiple null values for those probabilities, in this method we will smooth every probability distribution $P(\mathcal{S}|y_i)$ using the Laplace smoothing \citep{manning2008introduction}.

-In addition, after a preliminary experiment we discovered that, due to the values of $P(\mathcal{S}\!=\!\{y_i\} | y_i)$, the linear problem was infeasible for many target probability distributions, especially for low distortion thresholds.
+In addition, after a preliminary experiment we discovered that, because of the values of $P(\mathcal{S}\!=\!\{y_i\} | y_i)$, the linear problem was infeasible for many target probability distributions, especially for low distortion thresholds.
 This is because the values $t_{i,i}$ are highly influenced by such probabilities, which, indeed, are lower thresholds for $t_{i,i}$.
-In addition, those values can be considerably higher than the rest of subsets if there is a sufficiently large proportion of samples that can not be fooled, especially for low values of $\epsilon$.
+In addition, those probabilities can be considerably higher than those corresponding to the remaining subsets if there is a sufficiently large proportion of samples that can not be fooled, especially for low values of $\epsilon$.
 This also translates into a low fooling rate expectation.

-To avoid all these consequences, we set every ${P(\mathcal{S}=\{y_i\} | y_i)}$ to zero, even if this can reduce the effectiveness of the method in producing the target probability distribution, as we are not considering the estimated proportion of samples that can not be fooled.
+To avoid all these consequences, after the Laplace smoothing, we set every ${P(\mathcal{S}=\{y_i\} | y_i)}$ to zero and normalize every distribution ${P(\mathcal{S} | y_i)}$ accordingly, $i=1,\dots,k$, even if this can reduce the effectiveness of the method in producing the target probability distribution, as we are not considering the estimated proportion of samples that can not be fooled.